 WILLIAM WHITFIELD II William Whitfield I emigrated to Nansemond, Virginia from Lancashire, England, in the early part of the eighteenth century.
 He married Elizabeth Goodman of Gates County, North Carolina, and settled in Bertie County, North Carolina.
 They had ten children.

 Their son, William Whitfield II, was born May 20, 1715.
 He married Rachel Bryan (1723-1780) on November 6, 1741, in the Bryan home in Bertie, North Carolina.
 After their marriage they settled at Rich Lands on the Neuse River in Dobbs County, where they raised their family of four sons and five daughters.
 Over their lifetimes they built three homes along the Neuse River: Rockford, White Hall, and a plantation called Pleasant Plains, where William and Rachel Whitfield died.

-Three of the sons of William Whitfield II – Bryan, William II and Needham – distinguished themselves in the American Revolution; fighting from the beginning of the war at Moore’s Creek Bridge through to the end at Yorktown.
-Needham served as a lieutenant in the Continental Army and Bryan rose to the rank of brigadier general in the militia.
+Three sons of William Whitfield II – Bryan, William II, and Needham – distinguished themselves in the American Revolution; fighting from the beginning of the war at Moore’s Creek Bridge through to the end at Yorktown.
+Needham served as a lieutenant in the continental army and Bryan rose to the rank of brigadier general in the militia.
 From 1805-15, Bryan Whitfield was a trustee of the University of North Carolina.